miDeb/personal-blog/posts/flutter-infinite-lists.md

 I'll be using `riverpod` for managing the state, but it should be possible to use something else as well.

-## What's the benefit of implementing something yourself if there's already a package out there?
+## Why Reimplement Something if There’s Already a Package?

 Sometimes it's just easier.
-In my case the package mentioned above would have required changes so that it would work for my usecase, meaning that I would have had to fork it possibly mantain that fork in the future.
+In my case the package mentioned above would have required changes to make it work for my usecase, meaning that I would have had to fork it possibly mantain that fork in the future.

 Also, I was looking for something a bit simpler.
 If I implement something for myself, I can focus on the feature I need; a package has to cover many different usecases and will therefore be more complex to use.

-## What features do we need?
+## What Features Do We Need?

 In this post we'll only explore very basic options:
 - The list should load new items as they become visible
 - While loading some kind of animation should be shown.
 We'll be using the [shimmer](https://pub.dev/packages/shimmer) package for this.

-## How to manage state?
+## How To Manage State?

 As already mentioned, we're using `riverpod`, so our data will come from a `Provider`.
 It's very convenient to use `FutureProvider.family` for our usecase.